l3uddz/ss-tvirl/README.md

 When it asks for the EPG url, same as above its simply: ```http://SERVER_HOST:PORT/SERVER_PATH/epg.xml```

 Once this is done and it has been scanned in successfully, you can enable the channel source in Live Channels settings menu and begin watching, hopefully!

+## Plex DVR

+Setting Plex DVR up is very straightforward as-well.
+Simply go to the Live TV section in the settings menu of your Plex Server.

+Click the ``Don't see your device?`` where you will be asked to enter the device address, this will be ``SERVER_HOST:PORT/PLEX_SERVER_PATH`` (e.g. ``your-dynamic-dns.com:6752/plex``).
+After pressing continue, you should be presented with the channel list, press continue.

+You should now be asked to enter a post code/zip code, above that is some yellow text, press this text where you will be-able to provide an XMLTV location.
+This location will be ``http://SERVER_HOST:PORT/SERVER_PATH/epg.xml`` (e.g. ``http://your-dynamic-address.com:6752/plex/epg.xml``).
+Press continue and it should load the EPG, press continue again.

+Now you must wait for Plex to finish the setup process.
+Upon completion you should now have SmoothStreams access directly from within Plex.

 ## Demo